The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 How well and how quickly does air purifier increase the quality of indoor air depends on:

 - Fan speed and therefore airflow.
-Airflow is measure in CFM (cubic feet per minute); the best and most powerful air purifiers can achieve the maximum airflow of about 300 CFM.
+Airflow is measure in CFM (cubic feet per minute); the best and most powerful air purifiers can achieve the maximum airflow of over 300 CFM.

 Therefore there is a compromise between the maximum airflow and airflow-capacity of filters air purifier is using.
 For understanding how air purifiers work, it is also important to acknowledge that 100% of input airflow is not 100% cleaned by the filters.
 Obviously, every filtration system has a maximum yield at a given airflow.
 Some special filters like the new Molekule filters or Airdog X5 filters have some special rules.